redhat-appstudio/rhtap-installer/README.md

     If you've already added this, run a `helm repo update` time to time to pull the latest packages.

 2. Edit `values.yaml` to set your configuration parameters.
+You have the option to use `bin/make.sh values` to generate the configuration YAML.

 3. Install/upgrade RHTAP